nosoop/SM-TFEconData/README.md

 * Translate an entity classname for the appropriate player class (making spawned multiclass weapons work correctly).
 Technically, this is just handled as a call to the game's function, but it saves you effort from adding / maintaining the `SDKCall` boilerplate yourself.
+* Get a slot name by index or translate slot indices (retrieved from item definitions) to names.
+* Read attributes and attribute properties.
+* Read quality and rarity names / values.
+* Access item equip regions and their equip region overlap masks, so you can determine if two wearable items are overlapping.
+Also access equip region names / group indices.
+* Natively access item definition / attribute definition / schema pointers for when you need to do something outside of the library's limitations.

 ## Example